 Remember to pay attention to your crop consumption.
 Since the crop fields will be destroyed, you may end up with a negative crop consumption depending on your troop size.
 Make sure you have enough crop supply for your troops when you relocate.
 Otherwise, you'll lose units.
 And build up your crop fields in the new location as soon as possible.

 How can I use the piles of resources?

-After relocation, you'll receive piles of resources depending on the amount of resources you invested in upgrading the resource fields.
+After relocation, you'll receive piles of resources depending on the number of resources you invested in upgrading the resource fields.
 Depending on the amount, you'll find small, medium or large piles in your inventory.
-You can either consume a pile right away or you can manage them.
-You can split big piles in smaller ones or merge them into a bigger pile, as you wish, with no loss of value.
+You can either consume a pile right away, or you can manage them.
+You can split big piles into smaller ones or merge them into a bigger pile, as you wish, with no loss of value.

 What happens to my troops when a relocation invitation is accepted?

 Some of your troops need to adjust their movements when you relocate.
 Let's have a look at what your troops will do:

 - Your traders will keep doing their trades.